-I support growth-stage companies and funds as they scale: Building brand architecture and org systems, and creating strategy for new product launches and rollout to new markets.
+I support growth-stage companies in building the infrastructure critical to growth: Building organizational systems, crafting strategic communications and strategy for new product launches and rollout to new markets.

 My previous startup, Suitely—a digital retail platform named to IAB's 250 Most Disruptive Consumer Businesses in 2020—was recognized by HGTV, The Washington Post, Cheddar TV, and Vogue.
-I've also held senior-level roles in strategy, media, marketing, product and ops, including at The Wall Street Journal, at Bainbridge Consulting serving Fortune 500 clients, and as a two-time founder.
-I earned my BA at UC San Diego and an MBA from The Wharton School at University of Pennsylvania.
+I've held senior-level roles in strategy, media, marketing, product and ops, including at The Wall Street Journal, Bainbridge Consulting serving Fortune 500 clients, and as a two-time founder.
+I earned my BA at UC San Diego and an MBA from The Wharton School.

-My editorial content has been featured in Business Insider, Fast Company, Harvard Business Review, Entrepreneur, Crunchbase, MSN, Yahoo Finance, The Ladders, Chief Learning Officer, and has been syndicated across 20+ other outlets.
+I've written for Business Insider, Fast Company, Harvard Business Review, Entrepreneur, Crunchbase, MSN, Yahoo Finance, The Ladders, Chief Learning Officer, and have been syndicated across 20+ other outlets.